- Chart

 Strengths

-- Integrated manufacturing and global supply chain
+- Integrated manufacturing and supply chain.

 Weaknesses

-- Reliance on raw material costs which can fluctuate
+- Dependence on certain raw material costs.

 Opportunities